Isabelle Urquhart: Trade cards

-Urquhart was a popular model for cabinet cards that were distributed as a premium with tobacco sales.
-She was featured on cabinet cards issued by Newsboy and Falk.
-Around 1888, she posed for trade cards issued by Allen & Ginter for their Dixie, Opera Puff Cigarettes, Our Little Beauties, and Virginia Brights.
-In 1889, she was included in the actresses trade card series issued by William S. Kimball & Co. to market their cigarettes.
+Urquhart was a frequent model for cabinet cards that were distributed as a premium or gift with tobacco purchases.
+She was featured on cabinet cards issued by Newsboy cigars and Falk Tobacco Company.
+Around 1888, she posed for trade cards issued by Allen & Ginter for its Dixie, Opera Puff Cigarettes, Our Little Beauties, and Virginia Brights.
+In 1889, she was included in the actresses trade card series issued by William S. Kimball & Co. to market its cigarettes.

-Also in the 1880s, Urquhart posed for a trade card for W. Duke, Sons & Co., which marketed Duke's Cameo Cigarettes.
-Duke also included Urquhart in their promotional booklet, Costumes of All Nations.
+Also in the 1880s, Urquhart posed for a trade card for W. Duke, Sons & Company which marketed its Cameo Cigarettes.
+Duke also included Urquhart in its promotional booklet, Costumes of All Nations.
+Within two years, Duke was the largest cigarette manufacturer in the United States.
 In 1890, Kinney Brothers Tobacco Company issued an Urquhart trade card to promote Sweet Caporal cigarettes.
-Around the same time, Kinney Brothers issued a colorized trade card featuring Urquhart to promote their Sporting Extra cigarettes.
+Around the same time, Kinney Brothers issued a colorized trade card featuring Urquhart to promote its Sporting Extra cigarettes.

 Personal life

 In 1890, Urquhart lived with her mother and aunt in a New York City apartment that overlooked the Metropolitan Opera House.

-She married the English actor Guy Standing, eight years her junior, in London in 1893.
+She married English actor Guy Standing in London on January 30, 1893.
+Standing was eight years younger than Urquhart and was the son of well-known actor Herbert Standing.
 They divorced six years later.
+In their divorce settlement, Urquhart received $10 a week in alimony from Standing; by February 1905, he was in arrears for $2,475 ($ in today's money).
 In 1906, she lived in New Rochelle, New York.

+Death

-She was stricken with peritonitis on January 21, 1907.
-Two operations failed to save her, and she died on February 7, 1907, at the Homeopathic Hospital in Rochester, New York, at the age of 41.
+Urquhart was stricken with peritonitis on January 21, 1907.
+After two operations, she died on February 7, 1907, at the Homeopathic Hospital in Rochester, New York, at the age of 41.
 Her funeral was held at her home in New York City, The Shantee, and she was buried in the family plot at Woodlawn Cemetery.